ShreekarSeelavantula/find_r_connect/README.md

 # FindRConnect - Lost & Found Portal

 A modern web application for managing lost and found items on campus/hostel premises.
-Built with React, TypeScript, Express.js, and Drizzle ORM.
+Built with React, TypeScript, Express.js, and JSON file storage.

 ## Features